 A scope is a set of files to which various operations apply.
-Using this dialog, you can define scopes for the various GoLand actions, for example, Find Usages, or Code Inspections.
+Using this dialog, you can define scopes for the various GoLand actions, for example, Find Usages or Code Inspections.

-Click this button to add a new local or shared scope.|
+|Add a new local or shared scope.|

-Click this button to delete the selected scope from the list.|
+|Delete the selected scope from the list.|

-Click this button to create a copy of the selected scope.|
+|Create a copy of the selected scope.|

-Click this button to have the selected local scope saved as shared or a selected shared scope as local.|
+|Save as||Save the selected local scope as shared or the selected shared scope as local.|

-Use these buttons to move the scopes up and down in the list.|
+|Move Up / Move Down||Move the scopes up and down in the list.|

 Scope configuration controls

-|In this text box, specify the pattern that defines the current scope.
+Specify the pattern that defines the current scope.
 The following elements and structures can be used:

 The tree view contains all the files available in your project.
 In the view, select the desired files to be included in the current scope and have the scope definition pattern generated automatically.
-The message on the toolbar shows the total number of available files and the number of files included in the scope.
-See also the color legend below.
-Use the toolbar buttons described below to change the view presentation.

-|If this button is pressed, source files are displayed explicitly in the tree view.
+When this option is enabled, source files are displayed explicitly in the tree view.
 When the files are shown, they can be selected for exclusion/inclusion into a pattern.

-If this button is not pressed, the files are hidden.
+If this option is not disabled, all files are hidden from the tree.

-When the button is pressed, the tree shows only the elements that are included in the scope.|
+|Show Included Only||When this option is enabled, the tree shows only the elements that are included in the scope.|

 Legend of the project tree view

-Files and folders included in scope along with nested subfolders.|
+|Recursively included||Files and folders included in scope along with nested subfolders.|

 |Partially excluded||Folders that contain both excluded and included files and subfolders.|